 Scope of Pay Transparency Directive

-The Directive provides that EU member states must create gender pay gap reporting legislation within three years of the Directive coming into force.
 Employers with 250 or more workers must report their gender pay gaps every year, and employers with 150-249 workers will have to report every three years.
 The first reports will be published in 2027 and will relate to the 2026 calendar year.
-The threshold will then be lowered to just 100 workers within five years of the Directive coming into force, and these smaller employers will also have to report gender pay gaps every three years beginning with reports published in 2031 relating to the 2030 calendar year.
+The threshold will then be lowered to just 100 workers, and these smaller employers will also have to report gender pay gaps every three years beginning with reports published in 2031 relating to the 2030 calendar year.